professor-calculus/Analysis_boostedNmssmHiggs/crab3/crab3_README.md

 and passes the jobs through the necessary stages easily.
 Select the correct settings then...
 $ python McProduction_Controller.py (from the crab3 directory)
+The one main pain in the bum is that the main MC stages use a different CMSSW version to the patTuple stage So there are options related to this you must check are correct (don't worry, the code won't let you submit from the wrong version)